dchest/tweetnacl-js/README.md

 #### nacl.randomBytes(length)

-Returns a `Uint8Array` of the given length containing random bytes of cryptographic quality.
+Returns a Promise that resolves to a `Uint8Array` of the given length containing random bytes of cryptographic quality.

 **Implementation note**